 The Consumer Price Index in the United States increased 0.4% in September of 2021 over the previous month.
 It compares with 0.3% in August and forecasts of 0.3%.
 The indexes for food (0.9%) and shelter (0.4%) rose in September and together contributed more than half of the monthly rise.
 Other increases were also seen for energy (1.3%), new vehicles (1.3%), household furnishings and operations (1%) and motor vehicle insurance (2.1%). source: U.S. Bureau of Labor Statistics

 Inflation Rate Mom in the United States averaged 0.28 percent from 1950 until 2021, reaching an all time high of 1.80 percent in February of 1951 and a record low of -1.80 percent in November of 2008.
 This page provides - United States Inflation Rate MoM - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 United States Inflation Rate MoM - data, historical chart, forecasts and calendar of releases - was last updated on October of 2021.

-Inflation Rate Mom in the United States is expected to be 0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Inflation Rate Mom in the United States to stand at 0.20 in 12 months time.
-In the long-term, the United States Inflation Rate MoM is projected to trend around 0.10 percent in 2020, according to our econometric models.
+Inflation Rate Mom in the United States is expected to be 0.60 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the United States Inflation Rate MoM is projected to trend around 0.70 percent in 2022, according to our econometric models.